isomerpages/enterprisesg-switch/_the-switch-experience/YEAR LONG INNOVATION PROGRAMME.md

 ### **HOW DO YOU ACCESS THE YEAR-LONG INNOVATION PROGRAMME?**
 ![](/images/SWITCH%202022%20Landing%20Page/SWITCH%20social%20banner%202.png)

 The Year-Long Innovation Programme is one of the two main components of the SWITCH Experience.
-The live and on-demand innovation-centric sessions in the programme are hosted throughout the year at our **[SWITCH Community Platform](https://community.switchsg.org/)**.
+The live and on-demand innovation-centric sessions featured in the programme are hosted throughout the year at our **[SWITCH Community Platform](https://community.switchsg.org/)**.

 Look forward to a series of online seminars, workshops, discussion panels, fireside chats, as well as networking opportunities where you can reach out directly to your desired connections.